Sorix/CloudCore/README.md

 * Parent-Child relationships can be defined for CloudKit Sharing
 * Respects Core Data options (cascade deletions, external storage).
 * Knows and manages CloudKit errors like `userDeletedZone`, `zoneNotFound`, `changeTokenExpired`, `isMore`.
-* Available on iOS, iPadOS, and watchOS (tvOS hasn't been tested)
+* Available on iOS and iPadOS (watchOS and tvOS haven't been tested)
 * Sharing can be extended to your NSManagedObject classes, and native SharingUI is implemented

-#### CloudCore vs iOS 13?
+#### CloudCore vs NSPersistentCloudKitContainer?

-At WWDC 2019, Apple announced support for NSPersistentCloudKitContainer in iOS 13, which provides native support for Core Data <-> CloudKit synchronization.
-Here are some initial thoughts on the differences between these two approaches.
+NSPersistentCloudKitContainer provides native support for Core Data <-> CloudKit synchronization.
+Here are some thoughts on the differences between these two approaches.

 ###### NSPersistentCloudKitContainer
 * Simple to enable
-* Private or(?)
-Public Database only, no Sharing
+* Support for Private, Shared, and Public databases
 * Synchronizes All Records
 * No CloudKit Metadata (e.g. recordName, systemFields, owner)
 * Record-level Synchronization (entire objects are pushed)
 * Offline Synchronization is opaque, but doesn't appear to require NSPersistentHistoryTracking
 * All Core Data names are preceeded with "CD_" in CloudKit
 * Core Data Relationships are mapped thru CDMR records in CloudKit
-* Uses a specific custom zone in the Private Database

 ###### CloudCore
 * Support requires specific configuration in the Core Data Model